UCL-Biosciences/Auto-Prot/README.md

 # Proteomics Report
 This repository contains the Auto-Proteomics analysis pipeline for generating standardised reports from protein intensity datasets.
 Welcome.

 The pipeline is still in testing.
 Staging is the best branch to use but there might still be some things to fix.
-Would only suggest trying this if you know python and/or proteomics reasonably well :')
+Would only suggest trying this if you know python and/or proteomics reasonably well :') clone the repo using the instructions below, then run `git checkout staging` to change to the staging branch.

 This tool produces common outputs from MS proteomic and phosphoproteomic data.
 We want to make this possible for people with limited coding experience by requiring only some preparation steps and one line of code to run the pipeline.
 Parameters are determined in a "config" file so you don't need to look through the code to change things.